pengeler/projects/README.md

 # List of Projects
 The following is a list of projects that I have worked on, along with brief descriptions and involved technologies.

-Due to nontrivial source licences, access to sourcecode will be provided on a per-request basis, where possible.
+Due to various restrictions, source access is only provided for selected projects.
+I might be able to supply access to other projects on demand.

 - [List of Projects](#list-of-projects)
   - [Wave simulator gitlab](#wave-simulator-gitlab)